Contact Lenses for Dry Eyes at EYECARE for You

 Contact Lenses: A Challenge for Dry Eyes

 Dry eyes typically suffer from either a lack of tears or an unbalanced tear film.
-You might simply not producing enough tears to keep your eyes hydrated, or your tears may not contain enough oil that normally prevents rapid evaporation of the water.
+You might simply not be producing enough tears to keep your eyes hydrated, or your tears may not contain enough oil that normally prevents rapid evaporation of the water.
 Either way, without a proper tear film, your eyes will be itchy, red, light-sensitive, and prone to bouts of blurry vision.
 The last thing you need is for an additional irritant to enter the picture, especially one that makes your eyes even drier than they already were.

 The wrong choice of contact lenses can create just such a problem.
 Some lenses don't do a good job of retaining moisture and/or transferring oxygen, increasing dryness and irritation.
 Simply placing contact lenses on dry eyes can prove highly uncomfortable.
 That doesn't mean that you can never wear contacts, but it does imply that you may need specialized contacts that succeed where standard contacts often fail.